Germany women's national football team: Kits and crest

 The German women's national football team wears white shirts with black shorts and white socks, following the tradition of the German men's team – black and white are the colours of Prussia.
 The current change kit is all dark green.
 In the past, Germany also used green shirts with white shorts and green socks as the away kit, as well as a red and black kit, with black shorts and red socks.

 The women's national team originally played with the emblem of the German men's team, a variation of the DFB logo with the Federal Eagle of Germany (Bundesadler) and three stars at the top for the men's 1954, 1974 and 1990 World Cup titles.
 Since their first Women's World Cup win in 2003, the team displays its own World Cup titles; initially with one star, and since 2007, with two stars at the top of the emblem.
 While being reigning world champions, Germany also displayed the newly created "FIFA Women's World Champions Badge" on their shirts from 2009 until 2011 when they were succeeded by Japan.

-For the 2019 FIFA Women's World Cup, the team kit featured white socks, black shorts, and a primarily white jersey with a distorted version of a waving German flag rendered in black, red, and gold.

-The current kit features a white crewneck jersey with a black horizontal pinstripe and the colors of the German flag at the sleeves.

 In accordance with the rules of the International Olympic Committee, Germany does not wear its official uniform with the logo of the German Football Association while competing at the Summer Olympics.
 Instead, the DFB badge is replaced by the coat of arms of Germany.
-Like all DFB squads, the women's national team is supplied by Adidas, which had provided a specifically designed female football jersey since 1999.
+Like all DFB squads, the women's national team is supplied by Adidas.
 The team's main sponsor is the German insurance company Allianz.